theobald-software/kb.theobald-software.github.io/content/_xtract-universal/load-an-extraction-into_database.md

 2. Click **[Destination]**.
 The window "Destination Settings" opens.
 ![Load-Destinations](/img/contents/xu/xu_designer_destination.png){:class="img-responsive"}
 3. In the "Destination Settings" window, choose the **SQLServer** destination from the drop down menu.
 You can change the extraction-specific settings, if needed.
-This example uses the default settings:<br>
+The depicted example uses the default settings:<br>
 ![Load-Shared-Destination-SQLServer](/img/contents/xu/sqlserver_destination-settings.png){:class="img-responsive"}
 4. Click **[OK]** to get back to the main window of the Designer.
 5. Click **[Run] > [Run]** to start the extraction.
 A successful extraction procedure ends with the status *Extraction finished successfully*.